natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Shimakaze.md

 | colspan="4" |5,183
 |}

-The whole island garrison would be fully withdrawn to the island of Paramushir between July 31 to August 1, fully returning 2,518 navy crew, 2,669 army men and 30 others, resulting in a total of 5,183 men.
+The whole island garrison would be fully withdrawn to the island of Paramushir between 31 July to 1 August, fully returning 2,518 navy crew, 2,669 army men and 30 others, resulting in a total of 5,183 men.
 Because of the fog covering the withdrawal force, the success of Operation One Sword would be dubbed as a Miracle Operation ({{Annotation|奇跡の作戦|Kiseki no sakusen}})

-Even though Allied reconnaissance reported diminishing island movement, damage not being repaired, less and less anti-aircraft fire and on July 28, radio signals from Kiska completely going silent, American forces still proceeded to invade the island being fully prepared to fight Japanese soldiers dug into the mountains.
+Even though Allied reconnaissance reported diminishing island movement, damage not being repaired, less and less anti-aircraft fire and on July 28, radio signals from Kiska completely went silent, American forces still proceeded to invade the island being fully prepared to fight Japanese soldiers dug into the mountains.

 As US and Canadian forces landed on opposite shores, they mistook each other for Japanese and sporadic friendly fire once meeting.
 Together with Japanese booby-traps and the [[Fletcher (Family)|USS Abner Read (DD-526)]] hitting a stray sea-mine, losing a large chunk of its stern, the invasion ended in around 100 Allied deaths, and 221 more wounded against a defending force of null.

 ;August

-On July 5, Shimakaze arrived at Paramushir after her July operations near the Aleutian Islands.
+On 5 July, Shimakaze arrived at Paramushir after her July operations near the Aleutian Islands.
 She would escort the cruiser Maya to Yokosuka, arriving on 6 August, where she then docked for maintenance.

 ;September